jadecobra/python_tdd_exercises/source/data structures: None.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the tests to make them pass and we can update our knowledge of :doc:`None </data structures: None>` to state that
+update the tests to make them pass and I can update the knowledge of :doc:`None </data structures: None>` to state that

 * :doc:`None </data structures: None>` is not a ``set``